A Model Fusion Distributed Kalman Filter For Non-Gaussian Observation Noise: Introduction

 \section{Introduction}

-Wireless sensor networks (WSNs) are widely used in technical applications, such as environmental monitoring, target tracking, and multiagent system \cite{ma2022method, zhang2022consensus, jia2016cooperative, zhang2019application, vahidpour2019partial}.
-Fusion of multiple sensor data for state estimation is one of the fundamental functions of WSNs that has sparked significant study due to its enhanced performance and practicality \cite{wang2023distributed, shin2020sample, he2020distributed, sun2017multi}.
+\IEEEPARstart{T}{he} wireless sensor networks (WSNs) constitute a pivotal area of research within the framework of Internet of Things (IoT) technology, contributing significantly to intelligent systems, including identification, positioning, tracking, and supervision \cite{ma2022method, zhang2022consensus, liu2020multistep, talebi2016distributed}.
+Fusion of multiple sensor data for state estimation is a fundamental function of WSNs that has attracted considerable attention due to its improved performance and practicality \cite{YANG20142070,he2020distributed, sun2017multi}.